NASA Logo Jet Propulsion Laboratory California Institute of Technology View the NASA Portal

 Professional Experience

-• Graduate student researcher, Department of Physics and Materials Science, City University of Hong Kong (2001 - 2003)
+• Graduate Researcher, Department of Physics and Materials Science, City University of Hong Kong (2001–2003)

 Selected Awards

-• Jacob K. Goldhaber Travel Award, University of Maryland Graduate School, 2007
+• Jacob K. Goldhaber Travel Award, University of Maryland, College Park, 2007

 Selected Publications